WebOrigami/extensions/esbuild/README.md

 Because Origami treats all trees equally, you can use Origami's many [tree operations](https://weborigami.org/builtins/tree) to compose, filter, or otherwise organize the input files before passing them to `esbuild`.

-You can also obtain the tree of JavaScript from other locations.
+You can also obtain the tree of JavaScript or TypeScript from other locations.
 For example, [js.yaml](./demo/js.yaml) demonstrates a tiny set of JavaScript modules defined in a YAML file.
 This could be passed to the `esbuild` function directly:

 ```ori
 {
   index.js: package@weborigami/esbuild(js.yaml)
 }
 ```

+Similarly, the [ts.yaml](./demo/ts.yaml) file can be substituted to show the bundling of TypeScript files.